Summary of Results

 Review of performance

-Total property expenses increased by 14% to INR2.3 billion (S$35.7 million) mainly due to higher property related expenses.
+Total property expenses increased by 2% to INR4.6 billion (S$69.5 million) mainly due to higher property related expenses.

-Interest income increased by INR28.1 million (2%) to INR1.8 billion (S$28.6 million) mainly due to higher interest income from fixed deposits and long-term receivables.
+Interest income increased by INR545.3 million (16%) to INR4.0 billion (S$60.4 million) due to an increase in interest income from long-term receivables and deposits.

-Net exchange differences and fair value on derivative financial instruments - realised of INR1.5 billion (S$23.1 million) arose mainly from settlement of SGD-denominated loans.
-Realised exchange gain or loss is recognised when borrowings that are denominated in currencies other than the INR are settled offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.
+Net exchange differences and fair value on derivative financial instruments-realised of INR2.5 billion (S$37.2 million) arose mainly from settlement of SGD denominated loans.
+Realised exchange is recognised when borrowings that are denominated in currencies other than the INR are settled, partially offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.

 Distribution adjustments: